-- 1. Each case in the commercial list to be subject to: - An initial directions hearing shortly after entry into the List; - A case management conference after the completion of pleadings; - A pre-trial review around four weeks before hearing.
-[CJ169] - 2.
+- 1. Each case in the commercial list to be subject to: - an initial directions hearing shortly after entry into the list; - a case-management conference after the completion of pleadings; - a pre-trial review around four weeks before hearing.
+[CJ175] - 2.
 A requirement for parties to exchange letters setting out their proposals/objections to mediation.
-[CJ170] - 3.
-Fast tracking of short uncomplicated net issue cases.
-[CJ171]

-- 4. Fast tracking of cases where mediation has failed.
-[CJ172] - 5.
-More frequent use of Early Neutral Evaluation.
-[CJ173] - 6.
-The use of automated search technology in complex disclosure issues.
-[CJ174] - 7.
+[CJ176] - 3.
+Fast-tracking of short uncomplicated net issue cases.
+[CJ177] - 4.
+Fast-tracking of cases where mediation has failed.
+[CJ178] - 5.
+More frequent use of early neutral evaluation.
+[CJ179] - 6.
+The use of automated search technology, keyword searches and predictive coding in complex disclosure issues together with extensive training programs in their use.
+[CJ180] - 7.
 Parties to be encouraged to closely co-operate during the early stages of the disclosure process.
-[CJ175] - 8.
+[CJ181] - 8.
 Implementation of the concept of a disclosure plan at the outset of the disclosure process.
-[CJ176] - 9.
+[CJ182] - 9.
 Implementation of the concept of a written statement of issues by any party seeking disclosure.
-[CJ177] - 10.
+[CJ183] - 10.
 Amendment of Commercial Practice Note 01/03 to provide for Scott Schedules in suitable interlocutory applications.
-[CJ178] - 11.
-The commencement of the Online Dispute Resolution Advisory Services in low value claims.
-[CJ179]
+[CJ184] - 11.
+Consideration to be given to the commencement of the Online Dispute Resolution Advisory Services in low-value commercial claims.
+[CJ185]